 Figure Out Your Dates

 Picking dates is often the first step for many people, but it is the wrong one.
 To get the cheapest flight price, you must be very flexible with your travel dates.
-Assuming you have a destination, use Google Flight’s calendar to view prices for various dates.
+Assuming you have a destination, use the Google Flights calendar to view prices for various dates.
 You can easily adjust the number of days in your trip to see different pricing.
-Use Google Flight’s Date Grid for a narrowed-down view of the cheapest and most expensive dates.
+Use the Google Flights Date Grid for a narrowed-down view of the cheapest and most expensive dates.

 Adding or subtracting a day from your trip can make a huge difference in the price.
 Google Flights may even alert you if slightly changing your dates can save you money, so be on the lookout for any popups.